 Disadvantages of Cedar

 - Requires maintenance

-Redwood and cedar are both great options for building material, but they come at different price points.
-The Janka hardness test suggests that redwood is stronger than cedar, so it may be a better option if you’re on a budget.
-We specialize in sourcing sustainable hardwoods like these two species to offer our clients the most cost-effective solution possible while staying loyal to their sustainability goals.
+Redwood and cedar are great options for building materials, but they have different price points.
+The Janka hardness test suggests that redwood is stronger than cedar, so it may be a better option if you are on a budget.
+We specialize in sourcing sustainable hardwoods like these two species to provide our customers with the most cost-effective solution possible while staying true to their sustainability goals.

 - Grain and Sheen: Teak Oil versus Danish Oil Uncovered - January 10, 2024